vghsieh/Real-Time-Bus-Tracker/README.md

 ## Usage
 A map of Boston and surrounding cities will load, centered on Cambridge, MA.
 When you click on "Click me!" button, a blue marker will show up at the location of where a specific bus is.
 Every 5 seconds, the marker should move along the bus route.
 To zoom in and out, scroll up and down on the mouse wheel.

+## Roadmap
+Future ideas:
+- have additional buttons that show the path a bus will take, and where the bus is currently located on the path
+- try the exercise on a different city (NYC MTA)